w3c/wot/testing/plan.md

 insecurities.
 It is not possible to prove if the WoT specification is secure, it's not even possible to prove if a specific implementation of Thing is secure, but it is possible to test for known insecurities in the implementation of a specific Thing.
-What testing should demonstrate is that it is _possible_ to implement a Thing satisfying the WoT specification that is free from a reasonably complete set of known vulnerabilities.
+WoT testing should demonstrate is that it is _possible_ to implement a Thing satisfying the WoT specification that is free from a reasonably complete set of known vulnerabilities, and is robust enough in the face of unexpected input that we can have some confidence that it is free of unknown vulnerabilities.

+Even though we cannot prove a negative, we should test both positive and negative security.
+* Positive security testing checks an interface under normal operation and verifies that access is not granted if incorrect credentials are supplied, and is if they are.
+This is essentially just functional testing of the security implementation's, and will consist of a set of specific test cases both with and without the correct credentials.
+* Negative security checks for vulnerabilities, i.e. unintentional, non-functional behaviour that allows unauthorized access.

-WoT security testing should be focused on testing whether unauthorized access to a specific device exposing a network interface described by a WoT Thing Description is possible.
+The latter "negative" form of WoT security testing should be focused on testing whether unauthorized access to a specific device exposing a network interface described by a WoT Thing Description is possible.
 We do _not_ test the following:
 1. Whether a device is safe from a malicious script, that is, we do not test whether the WoT Scripting API is secure.
 This is based on the assumption that the scripts executed in a WoT runtime are from a trusted source.
 2. Security of setup, key distribution, or provisioning.
-WoT security testing only considers security testing during a device's "operational phase", e.g. after on-boarding and key provisioning have been performed.
+WoT security testing should only consider security testing during a device's "operational phase", e.g. after on-boarding and key provisioning have been performed.
-3. Protocols other than HTTP, CoAP, and MQTT.
+3. Protocols other HTTP, CoAP, and MQTT.
 The WoT TD specification has extension points to allow the description of Things with network interfaces based on other protocols.
 However it would be impossible to define tests for any possible protocol, so we limit testing to those